dalidia/CMPUT404-assignment-css-hell/README.md

 HTML Modifications
 ================
-- Added a <link rel="stylesheet" href="../styles.css"> to each file in the head element
+- Added a <link rel="stylesheet" href="styles.css"> to each file in the head element.

 License/Copyright
 =================